jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 float quadratic = 0.02;
 ```

 The values of these will depend on the type of light source being modelled.
-I wanted a weak light source to demonstrate the attenuation but for stronger light sources you may wish to experiment with these values.
+We want a weak light source to demonstrate the attenuation but for stronger light sources you may wish to experiment with these values.
 In the `main()` function and the following to apply attenuation.

 ```cpp
 // Attenuation